 Without meaning to, these actions may produce aggression in a small dog.
 If I project tension and anxiety, it can actually make my dog become anxious – and that can have long term implications for her health.

-So how can small dog owners keep our fur babies safe?
+So how can dog owners keep our small dogs safe?

 First, remember the Social Dog motto: